helenmand/TDT4310/README.md

 The labs are not graded, but pass/fail.
 You need to pass all labs to be eligible for the exam.
 The criteria will be explained further below.

 ## `Questions and help 🙋‍♂️`
 Try to keep questions regarding labs to the lab session.
-We will also allow for questions on Blackboard.
-Feel free to explore the Q&A resources we've published from earlier years first [here](QA.md).
+Other questions may be posted on Blackboard.

 Some info on the libraries used:
 - NLTK has an extensive collection of both explanations and sample usages: